PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

 - All major features (battle system setup, simulation menu, and user interface) must behave as expected under normal use.
 - Templates created by users must be retrievable, modifiable, and saved correctly.
 - The interface must be user-friendly, intuitive, and provide clear visual feedback when interacted with.
-- External users must be able to test the application with minimal instruction and complete core tasks (e.g., simulate a battle, configure set of rules).
+- External users must be able to test the application with minimal instruction and complete core tasks (e.g., simulate a battle, configure a set of rules).
 - Testing participants will complete a feedback form to assess satisfaction and usability.
 - The final version must be stable enough to allow informal external testing.